neuromore/Doc/StyleGuide.md

 ![Extract](neuromoreStudio/Images/Installation/01.png)

-The image is located next to this text.
+The image is located right to this text.
 So always put images before the text where it refers to.
 Use relative paths starting at the GitHub/Doc repository as root folder.
 For some of the markdown files this might mean first going up "../../" to the GitHub/Doc root folder before browsing down the hierarchy again.
 Here is an example of that: "../neuromoreStudio/Images/Installation/01.png".
 The file is located inside the "neuromoreStudio" folder, so we could skip this part "../neuromoreStudio/".
 It still needs to be done so that we can preview the files on the GitHub website while also our online documentation is able to locate the images.

+Put all images into an "Images/XX/" subfolder.
+You can either name the subfolder after your documentation chapter (if the images are very specific for the chapter) or use a more generic subfolder name (in case the images could be reused for other chapters).

-###This is another Subsubchapter
+###This is another subsubchapter

 And here comes some text blocks with some more words.
 This might be an introductary sentence for the following text blocks.